chamatt/create-kaol-app/readme.md

 ### ‼ IMPORTANT

-A lot of libraries aren't transpiled for next by default, so when you add a library make sure to add it to the transpile list in `next.config.js`
+A lot of libraries aren't transpiled for next by default, so when you add a library make sure to add it to the transpile list in `next.config.js`, else they will problably not work.

 ```js
 const withTM = require('next-transpile-modules')([